 Adding regularization to inverse problems, including seismic imaging, is known to limit overfitting and is capable of filling in at least part of the null space of the modeling operator.
 In case of regularization with deep priors, this corresponds to finding the image that maximizes the posterior distribution, i.e., we have

 This estimation for the weights $\B{w}$ is known as the MAP estimate.
 Given this estimate $\B{w}_{\text{MAP}}$, the corresponding estimate for the image is obtained via

-When compared with MAP estimates computed from traditional Bayesian formulations of linear inverse problems, the estimate in problem~\ref{MAP-w} has a number of important differences.
-First, while MAP estimates are deterministic in the original setting, the above estimate differs depending on the random initializations of the weights, $\B{w}$ and latent variable $\B{z}$ so the estimate is non-deterministic.
-Second, the reparameterization introduces nonlinearity, which renders the above minimization non-convex, i.e., its local minimum is no longer guaranteed to coincide with the global minimum.
-Despite these issues, we argue that invoking the deep prior outweighs these issues since offers a better bias-variance trade-off and requires knowledge of only a single hyperparameter.

-Because $M\gg N$, first-order stochastic optimization methods \citep{rmsprop, kingma2014adam, fromage2020} are able to minimize the objective function in Equation~\ref{MAP-w} to small values of the residual \citep{du2018gradient, pmlr-v97-kunin19a}.
-However, several challenges remain including increased number of iterations, establishment of a stopping criterion when maximizing~\ref{MAP-w} to prevent overfitting, and the quantification of uncertainty.
-We refer to \citet{siahkoohi2020SEGwdp} for an alternative formulation, which reduces the number of iterations and therefore the number of evaluations of the computationally expensive forward modeling operator.
+When compared with MAP estimates computed from traditional Bayesian formulations of linear inverse problems, the estimate in equation~\ref{MAP-w} has several important differences.
+The above estimate depends on the random initializations of the weights, $\B{w}$ and latent variable $\B{z}$, which is due to the nonlinearity introduced by the reparameterization.
+This renders the above minimization non-convex, i.e., its local minimum is no longer guaranteed to coincide with the global minimum.
+While the objective is non-convex \citep{NEURIPS2018_a41b3bb3}, as a result of deep prior reparameterization, because $M\gg N$, first-order stochastic optimization methods \citep{rmsprop, kingma2014adam, fromage2020} are able to minimize the objective function in equation~\ref{MAP-w} to small values of the residual \citep{du2018gradient, pmlr-v97-kunin19a}.
+Several other challenges include increased number of iterations, establishment of a stopping criterion when maximizing equation~\ref{MAP-w} to prevent overfitting, and the quantification of uncertainty.
+Despite these challenge, we argue that invoking the deep prior outweighs the challenges since it offers a better bias-variance trade-off and requires knowledge of only a single hyperparameter.
+In addition, we refer to \citet{siahkoohi2020SEGwdp} for an alternative formulation, which reduces the number of iterations and therefore the number of evaluations of the computationally expensive forward modeling operator.